gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     app.register_blueprint(api_v1_blueprint)

 ```

 This defines the basic API with Flask-RESTPlus at the `/api` API route and will be the url we later use, to access the Swagger-UI.
 With `from app.extensions.api import api_v1` we're loading a customized version of the Swagger-UI.
-Just follow into the code if you're
-interested in what is behind.
+Just follow into the code if you're interested in what is behind.
-As you might have noticed, this file contains a `init_app` function, that gives us the possibility to load it with our Flask App.
+As you might have noticed, this file contains an `init_app` function which gives us the possibility to load it with our Flask App.
 The function itself integrates our API blueprint that we can later access to reach the Swagger-UI.

 ### Module importer

 Now let's integrate the actual module importer, that gets called from our Application at `app/__init__.py`.
 This will iterate over all modules that are located inside `app/modules/__init__.py` and are activated in the `ENABLED_MODULES` in the `config.py`.
+By now you most likely are already starting to understand the modularity.
-So you already start seeing the modularity, right? :).
-If you don't want to spin up a certain endpoint, just deactivate it and it won't be accessible or shown in Swagger-UI.
+If you don't want to spin up a certain endpoint, just disable it and it won't be accessible or shown in the Swagger-UI.
 For the import routine paste into `app/modules/__init__.py` the following code:

 ```python